 So, you decided to get rid of the wires and got yourself Bluetooth headphones.
-Unfortunately, you cannot understand why are my bluetooth headphones not connecting?
+Unfortunately, you cannot understand why are your Bluetooth headphones not connecting?
 My goal is to give you some solutions to your problem, hopefully, you’ll be back to enjoying your headphones in no time.

 We’ll go over the usual suspects: Bluetooth visibility, Wi-Fi interference, and low-battery problems.
 In my experience, most Bluetooth pairing problems are caused by these three factors.
 I’ll make sure to provide some solutions for Windows and Mac users as well.